nickjvandyke/nickjvandyke/README.md

 I specialize in developer experience and open-source tooling, creating ecosystems where technical precision meets effortless flow.
 My work treats software development as an art form 🎨 and enables engineers to enjoy doing their best work.

-When I'm not in the terminal, you'll likely find me chasing sprints at the velodrome 🚴 or fumbling (for now!) on the drums 🥁
+When I'm not in the terminal, you'll likely find me chasing sprints at the velodrome 🚴, getting lost in the mountains 🏔️, or fumbling (for now!) on the drums 🥁